 Frequently Asked Questions

-A What is the Enneagram?
+What is the Enneagram?

 Don Riso has defined the Enneagram as "a geometric figure that delineates the nine basic personality types of human nature and their complex interrelationships."
 While the Enneagram suggests that there are nine basic personality types of human nature, there are, of course, many subtypes and variations within the nine fundamental categories.
 Nevertheless, the assertion of Enneagram theory is that these nine adequately map out the territory of "personality types."